johnrudolph/beast-master/rules.md

 Note: Loot is different from special environments.
 Some cards and Beasts will grant your rewards related to Loot.
 Those rewards do not apply to special environments.

+## Water tiles
+These tiles are essentially empty spaces, and you treat them just like you treat the borders of the board.
+Colossi, and Beasts cannot move onto them.
+If Acolytes are pushed onto them, they die.
+Each Epoch will instruct you where to place Water tiles, and these can shift throughtout the game.

 ## Gold cubes
 Some Environments and Beasts will leave Gold cubes on the board.
 If you Harvest a space with Gold cubes, you will collect them.
 Gain a Gold on the score tracker, and return the Gold cubes to the bank.